 Now that your Instagram Business account is connected to your Facebook Page, you can create inspiring, engaging images and videos on Instagram and share them easily on both accounts.

 As you have put loads of work into your brand’s Instagram profile, it would be a shame not to share those great visuals on your website and all marketing channels as well.
 Brands like GoPro, Campari, IKEA, Continental, and many more display Instagram and hashtag feeds on websites.
+You can just as easily also add a Facebook widget to your website but in this blog post we focus on Instagram.

 And here are the key benefits of embedding an Instagram feed on a website or any digital service.